microsoft/workbooks/UPDATES.md

 * The plaintext formatter for strings now preserves whitespace in formatted output.

+* Workbooks are now marked as dirty when cells are deleted, preventing possible stale workbook files on disk.

 # 1.3 Series Changes

 * [See the full release notes for the 1.3 series][13-series].